Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or firstname.lastname@example.org

 Joe Walcott MBE from Jamaica joined the RAF in 1945 and retired as a Warrant Officer after 34 years’ service.
-His son, Don, served in the RAF for a further 17 years and is now the personal manager of his son, Arsenal and England footballer Theo Walcott.
+His son, Don, served in the RAF for a further 17 years and is now the personal manager of his son, former England and current Premier League footballer Theo Walcott.

 Air Commodore David Case was born in Guyana and won the Sword of Honour at RAF Cranwell as the most outstanding officer cadet of 1977.
 He is the highest ranking Black officer in the history of the RAF.
 Having enjoyed an exceptional career, Air Commodore Case says:

 “I have reflected on whether I have encountered discrimination and can honestly say I cannot identify any occasion when I thought this might have been a case in point.
 I try to educate people by simply being who I am.”

 British society has changed dramatically since the 1960s and the RAF reflects this change.
 Attitudes and language have evolved and where once there was a ‘colour bar’, the RAF is now considered one of the very best employers of Black people.